-Prerequisites: Principles of Math 11 or Pre-calculus 11
+Prerequisites: Principles of Math 11 minimum grade (60%) or Precalculus 11 minimum grade (60%)

 MATH 150-3 Finite Mathematics for Business and

 Economics This course is offered primarily for students in the School of Business and the Economics Program.
 It covers functions and graphs, linear systems of equations, matrix notation and properties, matrix inversion, linear programming, sets, counting and probability, and an introduction to actuarial mathematics.